 Flame cut copes on beams can be extremely sensitive to residual stresses in the steel and the surface of the cut can be rough.
 Both of these factors can contribute to cracks forming in the cut edges.
 The potential for cracking can be significantly reduced by thermal conditioning the cut edge.
 Weld bead should be applied in the highlighted area on both sides of the copes.
 A simple technique for accomplishing this is to apply a weld bead along the cut edge, thereby reducing residual stresses and avoiding cracking.

 There is still a small potential for cracking on these cut edges as well as on the corners of HSS rectangular tubing.
 The two areas should be visually inspected after galvanizing to detect the presence of any cracks.
-Any cracks can be repaired by removing steel around the crack, filling the area with weld material, smoothing the weld and then applying a zinc coating per ASTM A780 Practice for Repair of Damaged and Uncoated Areas of Hot-Dip Galvanized Coatings before the steel is delivered to the job site.
+Any cracks can be repaired by removing steel around the crack, filling the area with weld material, smoothing the weld and then applying a zinc coating per ASTM A780 Practice for Repair of Damaged and Uncoated Areas of Hot-Dip Galvanized Coatings before the steel is delivered.

 Heating and Cooling Rates